Credit: @prettypics64 on Instagram

 Credit: Courtesy of Bronx Alehouse

 Not too far from Van Cortlandt Park is a local fave, Bronx Alehouse.
-They have a rotating beer menu that includes local breweries such as Sixpoint in Brooklyn and SingleCut Beersmiths in Astoria, along with Catskill Brewery and Dutchess Ales from north of the city.
+They have a rotating beer menu that includes local breweries such as Sixpoint in Brooklyn and Fifth Hammer in Queens, along with Catskill Brewery and Dutchess Ales from north of the city.
 The food menu features brewpub favorites that are great at any time of day.
 For brunch, burgers go perfectly with beer, so we recommend the Alehouse's breakfast burger—topped with cheddar, bacon, ham, and egg—which is delish!

 2 pm: Get cultured at Bronx Museum of the Arts

 Finish your trip to the borough with a stop at the Bronx Museum of the Arts.
 Unlike traditional art museums, this one has exhibits that focus on African-American history, urban culture, hip-hop, gentrification, and structural racism.
-There is currently a photo exhibit that documents the experience of women of color as essential workers in the epicenter of COVID-19.
-The museum is free, and tickets must be reserved 24 hours in advance for a specific time slot.
+Admission is free and walk-ins are welcome.

 - From Albany: 2 hours, 30 minutes